Find a Therapist

 Charlotte Sharpe

 Charlotte is a BACP registered psychotherapeutic counsellor and a graduate from Nick Duffell’s Diploma in Specialist Psychotherapy with ex-boarders.
 Her core training is Psychodynamic, she has also completed further training in CBT.
 Her particular area of interest is attachment trauma, and she has experience working with a broad range of issues including anxiety, loss, abuse, depression, sexuality, identity and relationship difficulties.
 She has worked with ex-boarders based in the UK and overseas.
 Her first career was as a Fund Manager in the City of London, she was then a stay-at-home mother before embarking on her post graduate counselling training.
 She works with individuals over the age of 18 on-line from her home in East Sussex.
+Charlotte also works in-person from home.
 She offers both short-term and long-term counselling.

 Contact Charlotte